cultivate-covid/forecasts-api-docs/source/includes/_questions.md

 Parameter | Type | Description
 --------- | ------- | -----------
-id | integer | The id of the answer discover_answer_id | integer | The id of the discover answer used to generate/publish this question, if collaborative question generation (Discover) is being used created_at | datetime | The date & time that this answer was created updated_at | datetime | The date & time that this answer was last updated ends_at | datetime | The date & time that this answer stops accepting forecasts membership_id | integer | The id of the membership who created this answer name | string | The answer content outstanding | integer | If this question is a prediction market, this represents the number of outstanding shares in this stock positions_count | integer | The number of positions forecasters have taken in this answer predictions_count | integer | The number of predictions forecasters have made in this answer probability | float | The current consensus probability for this answer probability_formatted | string | The current consensus probability for this answer, formatted as a percentage question_id | integer | The id of the question that this answer belongs to refunded_at | datetime | If this question is a prediction market and this stock has been refunded, the date & time the refund occurred refunded_by_id | integer | The membership_id of the membership who refunded this stock resolved_at | datetime | The date & time that this answer was resolved resolved_by_id | integer | The memebership_id of the membership who resolved this answer correctness_known_at | datetime | The date & time that the correctness of this answer was known.
+id | integer | The id of the answer created_at | datetime | The date & time that this answer was created updated_at | datetime | The date & time that this answer was last updated ends_at | datetime | The date & time that this answer stops accepting forecasts membership_id | integer | The id of the membership who created this answer name | string | The answer content predictions_count | integer | The number of predictions forecasters have made in this answer probability | float | The current consensus probability for this answer probability_formatted | string | The current consensus probability for this answer, formatted as a percentage question_id | integer | The id of the question that this answer belongs to resolved_at | datetime | The date & time that this answer was resolved resolved_by_id | integer | The memebership_id of the membership who resolved this answer correctness_known_at | datetime | The date & time that the correctness of this answer was known.
 If an administrator sets this value when resolving the answer, all forecasts made after it will be invalidated.